Pip Marks: Project Director

 Pip attended her first parent support group meeting at Support for Families 31 years ago when her oldest son was born with spina bifida and hydrocephalus.
 Prior to joining FVCA in March 2013, she was the Director of Education and Support for the Hydrocephalus Association for 18 years where she worked extensively with families and professionals affected by hydrocephalus.
 Pip’s son remains her guiding light in her work as she focuses on improving the lives of children and youth with special health care needs.
 A native New Zealander, she has lived in the Bay Area for over 38 years.

-Elaine Linn: Training Manager
+Elaine Linn: Project Leadership Manager

 Elaine has spent nearly 25 years uniting national, statewide, and local nonprofit, community, public, and corporate partners in public health policy efforts.
 In her work helping nonprofit organizations achieve their advocacy goals, Elaine has collaborated with health care providers, academic institutions, patient advocacy organizations, patients and consumers, hospitals, and pharmaceutical manufacturers, in the areas of pharmacy, psychiatry, ophthalmology, and genetics, as well as diabetes, sepsis, social work, disability, and women’s and children’s health to engage communities, promote awareness, reduce stigma, and increase access to care.